Livi's Anderson suffers fit on pitch

-Hibernian 2-0 Livingston: Bruce Anderson suffers fit on pitch as two team-mates are sick during defeat
+Hibernian 2-0 Livingston: Bruce Anderson in hospital after fit on pitch as two team-mates are sick

 Last updated on .From the section Livingston